cerc-io/stack-orchestrator/app/data/stacks/fixturenet-payments/demo.md

 Stack components:
 * `ipld-eth-db` database for statediffed data
 * Local geth + lighthouse blockchain "fixturenet" running in statediffing mode
-* `ipld-eth-server` which runs an ETH RPC API and a GQL server; serves data from `ipld-eth-db`
+* `ipld-eth-server` which runs an ETH RPC API and a GQL server; serves data from `ipld-eth-db`; also runs an in-process go-nitro node for payments required for configured RPC requests
-* A go-nitro deployment acting as the Nitro node for `ipld-eth-server`
-* A modified reverse payment proxy server (based on the one from go-nitro) that proxies requests to `ipld-eth-server`'s RPC endpoint; it talks to `ipld-eth-server`'s Nitro node to accept and validate payments required for configured RPC requests
 * A MobyMask v3 watcher that pays the `ipld-eth-server` for ETH RPC requests
 * A MobyMask v3 app that pays the watcher for reads (GQL queries) and writes
-* An example ERC20 Ponder app that pays the `ipld-eth-server` for ETH RPC requests
+* An example ERC20 Ponder indexer app that pays the `ipld-eth-server` for ETH RPC requests
+* An example ERC20 Ponder watcher app that pays the Ponder indexer app for GQL queries

 ## Setup